susird/cover-magazine/README.md

 # Cover Magazine National Geographic

-This is a projec for react bootcamp of [Globant Link](https://github.com/globant)
+This is a projec for react bootcamp of [Globant](https://github.com/globant)

 This activity was made with CSS and HTML only :rainbow: